fastwow/threadsign/docs/PRD.md

 ### Email Subscriptions
 - Topic-based subscriptions
-- Emails sent via Resend
+- Emails sent via Resend every 20 minutes
+- Emails include only new ideas matching subscribed topics
+- Duplicate prevention: ideas are sent to each user only once
 - Unsubscribe available via link or profile

 ---